List of German dictionaries

-This list includes notable historic, standardized, and common-use dictionaries of the German language.
+This list includes notable historic, standardized and common-use dictionaries of the German language.
 The beginnings of German dictionaries date back to a series of glossaries from the 8th century CE.

 The first comprehensive German dictionary, the Deutsches Wörterbuch (DWB), was begun by the Brothers Grimm in 1838.

-The Duden dictionary, begun in 1880 and now in its 25th edition, is currently the prescriptive source for the spelling of German.
-The official dictionary for Austrian German, the Österreichisches Wörterbuch (ÖWB), is published by the Austrian Federal Government and is now in its 41st edition.
+The Duden dictionary, begun in 1880 and now in its 25th edition, is currently the prescriptive source for the spelling of Standard German.

+The official dictionary for Austrian Standard German, the Österreichisches Wörterbuch (ÖWB), is published by the Austrian Federal Government.